michalharakal/pAIpesense/docs/architecture/arch.md

 ---

 ### Additional Notes
-- **Why Mermaid Diagrams?**: Mermaid diagrams use simple text-based syntax to create clear, visual representations, making them ideal for documenting complex systems and processes like this one.
 - **Practical Tips**:
   - Ensure you have the Zephyr SDK and necessary compilers installed (see [Zephyr Getting Started](https://docs.zephyrproject.org/latest/develop/getting_started/index.html)).
   - Be prepared to write glue code to connect the WASM module to Zephyr’s hardware drivers.
   - Use debugging tools like Zephyr’s logging or a hardware debugger to troubleshoot issues.

-These diagrams and explanations should help you understand both the structure of a device using Zephyr and WAMR and the process to develop and deploy an application to it.
-Let me know if you need further clarification!